Irish galley: Characteristics

 A third map of Ulster by Jobson, dated 1598, shows three galleys, each with eight oars and two with a foremast carrying a sloping spar.
 A third carries a topsail on the main-mast.
 As with the vessels described above, the forestay descends to a beak, with a cabin aft.

 The depiction of these galleys matches in terms of detail the conventional sailing vessels that are also shown.
 Galleys were hardly used in the Elizabethan navy, and it is not likely, therefore, that the galleys shown are of English provenance.

-It has been argued that for trading voyages, including those to the Iberian peninsula, the Irish would have used sturdy vessels of the caraval type, a view which finds support in the galleys shown.
+It has been argued that for trading voyages, including those to the Iberian peninsula, the Irish would have used sturdy vessels of the caravel type, a view which finds support in the galleys shown.

 There is pictorial evidence that by the end of the sixteenth century similar influences may have affected the design of the Scottish galley.
 A carving made at Arasaig in 1641 shows a vessel with a lowered stem and stern.
 Bartlett's map (referred to above) shows "fleetes of the Redshanks [Highlanders] of Cantyre" carrying what resembles a lugsail on a sloping yard arm, with a small cabin at the stern projecting backwards.
 Two Clanranald seals attached to documents dated 1572 show a birlinn with raised decks at stem and stern, a motif repeated in later heraldic devices.
 If such changes occurred, it is possible that they reflect (as in Ireland) influences from the south-east and ultimately from the Mediterranean.